Lüderitz: Conservation

 The coastline of the area is recognised by Bird Life and other global conservation groups as being an Important Bird Area (IBA), i.e., vital for coastal seabird breeding.

 In April 2009, an oil spill from an oil tanker risked the safety of countless African penguins and numerous other species of endemic flora and fauna.

 Several species of cetacean, notably the diminutive Heaviside's dolphin, can be seen closer to shore; larger whales such as southern right, humpback, minke, fin, and pygmy right are found in pelagic zones further from the mainland.

 Climate

-Lüderitz has a desert climate (BWk, according to the Köppen climate classification), with moderate temperatures throughout the year.
-The average annual precipitation is 17 mm.
-Windy and cold conditions can occur due to the cold South Atlantic current on the coast.
+Lüderitz has a cold desert climate (BWk, according to the Köppen climate classification), with cool to mild temperatures throughout the year and very little precipitation; average annual rainfall is just 17 mm.
+Windy, overcast and cold conditions can occur due to the cold South Atlantic current on the coast.